decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 and contact support if the issue persists.
 ```

-If you enocounter the above error, it could be because there is already a running instance of `dcrd` on your machine.
+If you encounter the above error, it could be because there is already a running instance of `dcrd` on your machine.
 Decrediton attempts to start its own instance of `dcrd` and `dcrwallet` in the background.

 You could possibly resolve this by killing any any running `dcrd` processes prior to restarting Decrediton.